pochedls/xsearch/README.md

 ### Support

-Note that this software library is designed to help PCMDI users search for CMIP data.
+Note that this software library is designed to help users search for CMIP data.
 If the search works correctly, but points to a dataset that has problems (e.g., a corrupted or incomplete dataset) these issues should not be logged as an issue / bug in this repository.

 Contributions from users of this utility are critical (issue reports and contributed code to improve the package or address bugs).